-- Amira XMolecular Extension adds advanced tools for the visualization of molecules.
+- Amira XImagePAQ Extension includes advanced image processing capabilities as well as image analysis and quantification tools.
+It is a major evolution of the prior Quantification+ option, including important enhancements, many new features, substantial performance improvements, and all modules of the prior Multi-Component Analysis option. - Amira XPand Extension allows you to develop your own custom modules, file readers, and file writers using the C++ programming language. - Amira XMolecular Extension adds advanced tools for the visualization of molecules.
 It combines Amira's strong capabilities for 3D data visualization such as hardware-accelerated volume rendering, with specific tools for molecular visualization and data analysis, such as molecular surfaces, sequence alignment, configuration density computation, and molecule trajectories.
 Amira XMolecular Extension includes a very powerful molecule editor. - Amira XScreen Extension is designed to enable the use of Amira's advanced data visualization and analysis features on immersive VR systems and tiled screen configurations.
 It has built-in support for distributed rendering on cluster systems using application-level distribution.
 This approach leads to optimal performance with minimal bandwidth requirements.
 Tracking capabilities allow for a true immersive experience as well as interaction with the visualization.
 Please refer to the online help for documentation on this extension. - Amira XLVolume Extension manages and visualizes very large amounts of volume data, up to hundreds of gigabytes.
-The multi-resolution technique used in this extension allows for interactive visualization and navigation through vast amounts of data. - Amira XBioFormats Extension is a multi-reader supported several life sciences image file formats. - Amira XObjectTracking Extension uses the most powerful and automated tracking solution in the market (powered by u-track 3D, under submission for peer-review from the Danuser Lab) to allow you to track time series objects detected through your customized segmentation workflows.
+The multi-resolution technique used in this extension allows for interactive visualization and navigation through vast amounts of data. - Amira XRecipe Extension allows for the creation of user-defined recipes, for the automation of a complex scenario. - Amira XBioFormats Extension is a multi-reader supported several life sciences image file formats. - Amira XObjectTracking Extension uses the most powerful and automated tracking solution in the market (powered by u-track 3D, under submission for peer-review from the Danuser Lab) to allow you to track time series objects detected through your customized segmentation workflows.
 Amira XObjectTracking Extension is only available through the Amira Cell Biology Edition. - Amira XDigitalVolumeCorrelation Extension allows for access to several tools and tutorials to compute the displacement and strain map from volume images in reference and deformed states, in order to study the deformation of materials.